 - I don’t want to know if I have breast cancer.
 Mammograms can often show a lump long before you would be able to feel it.
 This allows cancer to be identified at the earliest possible stage, increasing the chances of successful treatment.
 Sadly, some people still believe that cancer equals a death sentence.
 In fact, far more women are long-term survivors than those that are lost to the multiple tumor types of breast cancer.

 - I don’t have the money to pay for a mammogram.
-We are so fortunate in Centre County to have multiple programs to pay for screening and diagnostic mammograms, ensuring that virtually all women without insurance, or with limited insurance will be covered.
-For information about the no-cost Adagio Health Mammogram Voucher Program, please call tool-free at 1.888.MVP.0505 (687.0505).
+We are so fortunate in our area to have multiple programs to pay for screening and diagnostic mammograms, ensuring that virtually all women without insurance, or with limited insurance will be covered.
+For information about the no-cost Adagio Health Mammogram Voucher Program for Centre County residents, please call toll-free at 1.888.MVP.0505 (687.0505).
+For more information on no-cost mammograms for all Pennsylvania residents, call the HealthyWoman Program at 800.654.5984.